California is a community property state. Therefore, retirement

 language in your judgment is clear.
 It is best if the judgment

-specifically mentions SBCERA and clearly states what you and
+specifically mentions SBCERA and clearly states what you and your

-your spouse are entitled to (e.g. 60% and 40%).
-A good way to
+spouse are entitled to (e.g. 60% and 40%).
+A good way to tell if

-be considered acceptable for our records
+considered acceptable for our records.

-File a Joinder—it is Mandatory: If the
+File a Joinder—it is Mandatory

-your retirement benefit to your former spouse, you will be
+of your retirement benefit to your former spouse, you will be

 required to “join” SBCERA as a third party to your divorce